Ballarat Football League: Overview

-The Ballarat Football League season normally commences in early April with the regular season matches finishing in August.
+The Ballarat Football League season normally commences in early April with the regular season matches finishing in late August.

 Upon Daylesford's withdrawal from the competition at the end of the 2005 season competing clubs played the opposition clubs twice in the regular season, once at home, once away.
 This reverted upon North City's admission to the competition in 2008.

 The finals series is conducted in September with the Grand Final to decide the premiers for season having been historically held at the Ballarat City and Eastern Ovals.
 The match attracts crowds of 5000 to 9000 people, with notable attendances of 14602 at the Ballarat City Oval and 8,800 at the Eastern Oval for the 1949 and 1977 Grand Finals respectively.

 In 2017, the BFL announced that from 2017 the Grand Final would be played at Mars Stadium with other finals series games remaining at the Eastern and City Ovals.

-Being the major Australian Rules competition in the region, the BFL receives substantial media coverage with match reports in Ballarat daily newspaper The Courier as well as match radio coverage on radio stations 979fm (BFL Game Of The Round) and Apple 98.5fm (BFL Game Day).
+Governance

+The management of the BFNL is overseen by an independent board of directors.
+The 2024 chairman is Adrian Bettio.

+In 2024, the operations manager is Gemma Murphy, while the general manager is Shane Anwyl, along with two other staff members.